yugabyte/yugabyte-db/docs/content/preview/integrations/spring-framework/sd-jpa.md

 ## Project dependencies

-Spring Data JPA can be used with both YugabyteDB JDBC driver and the upstream Postgres JDBC driver.
+Spring Data JPA can be used with both YugabyteDB JDBC driver and the upstream PostgreSQL JDBC driver.

 ### Maven dependency